 Molecular imaging is the use of imaging technologies to assess biological activity in the body and is a valuable way to obtain medical information that may otherwise require exploratory surgery or more expensive diagnostic tests.

-MND employs a variety of imaging devices and uses radiopharmaceuticals that enable physicians to detect different types of diseases in their early stages.
+MND employs a variety of imaging devices and radiopharmaceuticals including PET (Positron Emission Tomography) and SPECT (Single Photon Emission Tomography).
+These highly sensitive imaging technologies enable physicians to diagnose different types of cancer, cardiovascular diseases, neurological disorders and other diseases in their early stages.

-MNM is a medical specialty using trace amounts of active substances, called radiopharmaceuticals, to create images of organs and lesions and to treat various diseases, including cancer.
+MNM is a medical specialty that uses trace amounts of active substances, called radiopharmaceuticals, to create images of organs and lesions and to treat various diseases, like cancer.
 The technique works by injecting into the patient’s body targeted radiopharmaceuticals that accumulate in the organs or lesions and reveal specific biochemical processes.

-MNT uses radiopharmaceuticals that emit electrons, the same particles used in radiotherapy.
-These electrons are emitted locally for a short period of time and destroy unhealthy tissues whilst sparing surrounding healthy tissues.
+MNT uses targeted radiopharmaceuticals that emit electrons, the same particles used in Radiotherapy.
+These electrons are emitted from within a cancer cell for a short period of time, destroying unhealthy cells, while sparing surrounding healthy tissues.

 PET is a nuclear medicine imaging technique used in diagnosis and biomedical research.
-In PET, a chemical compound labelled with a shortlived positron-emitting radionuclide of carbon, oxygen, nitrogen, or fluorine is injected into the body.
-The activity of such a radiopharmaceutical is quantitatively measured throughout the target organs.
-Data are analysed and reconstructed by means of a computer to produce images of the organs being scanned.
+In PET, a targeting molecule labeled with a short-lived positron-emitting radionuclide is injected into the body.
+The activity of the radiopharmaceutical is quantitatively measured throughout the target organs.
+Data are analyzed and reconstructed by means of a computer to produce functional images of the organs being scanned.

 A radiopharmaceutical is a radioactive drug.
-Radiopharmaceuticals are used in the field of nuclear medicine as tracers in the diagnosis and treatment of many diseases.
-The most commonly used PET radiopharmaceutical is FDG.
+Radiopharmaceuticals are used in the field of nuclear medicine in the diagnosis and treatment of many diseases.

 SPECT is a nuclear medicine imaging technique used in diagnosis and biomedical research.
-In SPECT radioisotopes, typically iodine-123, technetium-99m, xenon-133, thallium-201 and fluorine-18, are injected into the body.
-These radioactive forms of natural elements pass through the body and can be detected by a scanner.
+In SPECT, a radiolabeled chemical is injected into the bloodstream, where it emits single gamma rays that are detected by the SPECT camera.
 The test differs from a PET scan in that the tracer stays in the blood stream rather than being absorbed by surrounding tissues, thereby limiting the images to areas where blood flows.